The history of Cheese cannabis strains

 For a while, it was hard to get your hands on Cheese seeds, and all the tasty buds came from a clone-only female.
 Thanks to a few underground UK breeders who crossed the crop with indica strains, the marijuana seeds became easier to find.

-A wide array of Cheese seeds are available to grow nowadays.
-Home cultivators can choose from a selection of milder variants to the stinky Blue Cheese auto from Barneys Farm.
+A wide array of Cheese cannabis seeds are available to grow nowadays.
+Home cultivators can choose from a selection of milder variants to the stinky Blue Cheese feminized seeds.
 It’s easier than ever to put together a cheese board of your favorite variants.

 What is a Cheese strain?

 As the name implies, a Cheese strain is one with the original cultivar in its gene pool.
 These unique-smelling cannabis variants boast a spicy and savory profile—very different from the usual sweet, fruity, or herby weed aromas.